Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

-\end{prop} \begin{rem} Recently \cite{einm22} provided analogous asymptotic results for the GP loglikelihood in a much more involved nonstationary space-time framework, but under the strong assumption that there is no bias, i.e. $\sqrt{k}A(n/k)\to 0$ as $n\to\infty$.
-Here, we work in the simpler setup of stationary i.i.d. observations, and we are then able to derive the theory under the weaker assumption that there is a potential bias, see Condition \ref{cond:second_order}\ref{cond_sec_order_bias}. \end{rem}
+\end{proposition} \begin{rem} Recently, \cite{einm22} derived similar asymptotic results for the GP log-likelihood in a more complex nonstationary space-time framework, assuming no bias.
+In contrast, we work in a simpler setup but derive the theory under the more general assumption that bias may exist.
+While the asymptotic bias and variance of the MLE in our study match those reported in \cite[][Theorem 3.4.2]{dehaan+f06}, our result is the first to establish asymptotic normality for the global likelihood maximiser. \end{rem}